Prescribed Burning locations across Central Oregon

 Due to the location of these units, the public could see smoke and drivers may experience smoke impacts on nearby highways and Forest roads.
 For all prescribed fires, signs will be posted on significant nearby Forest roads and state highways that could be impacted.
 No road closures are anticipated with these projects.

 The public is encouraged to close their windows at night and if smoke is on the roadway, turn on headlights and slow down while traveling through smoky areas.
 The public’s health is important to the Forest Service.
-While significant preventive measures are taken, many factors influence a person’s susceptibility to smoke, including severity and duration of smoke exposure and a person’s health.
+While significant preventive measures are taken, many factors influence a person’s susceptibility to smoke, including the severity and duration of smoke exposure and a person’s health.
 If individuals feel impacted by smoke, they should avoid outdoor physical exertion and remain indoors.
 If people experience serious health impacts from the smoke, they should contact their doctor.
 For more information about smoke and health, visit the Oregon Health Authority recommendations through this link: http://www.oregon.gov/oha/PH/Preparedness/Prepare/Pages/PrepareForWildfire.aspx#health

 Fuels specialists will follow policies outlined in the Oregon Department of Forestry smoke management plan, which governs smoke from prescribed fires (including pile burning), and attempts to minimize impacts to visibility and public health.